 The RK3328 provides two SDMMC interface controllers supporting the SDMMC 3.0 protocol.
-However, the current core board is not designed for 1.8V/3.3V power switching, so it only supports the SDMMC 2.0 protocol.
+However, the current System on Module is not designed for 1.8V/3.3V power switching, so it only supports the SDMMC 2.0 protocol.

 - SDMMC0 is multiplexed with UART2 and JTAG functions.